 The electronic and excitonic properties of the corner-sharing model structure are shown in Fig.~\ref{Figure2}.
-The projected density of states (DoS), calculated using DFT with the PBE functional and including spin-orbit coupling (SOC) self-consistently (Fig.~\ref{Figure2} (a)) is reminiscent of that of 3D \ch{APbX3} halide perovskites, with the valence band maximum (VBM) derived from X p states and the conduction band minimum (CBM) comprised of Pb p states.
+The projected density of states (DoS), calculated using DFT with the PBE functional and including spin-orbit coupling (SOC) self-consistently (Fig.~\ref{Figure2} (a)) is reminiscent of that of 3D \ch{APbX3} halide perovskites, with the valence band maximum (VBM) derived from Pb s states and X p states and the conduction band minimum (CBM) comprised of Pb p states.
+The X p derived states in the VBM arise from the in-chain and out-of-chain (dangling) I(5p) orbitals as seen in other low-dimensional corner-sharing systems \cite{Gao2022-ri}.
 Contrary to 3D \ch{APbX3} and most known quasi-2D halide perovskites, we observe that electronic states derived from the A-site cation hybridize with the Pb p bands at energies slightly above the CBM, because of Cs-Cs interactions between neighboring periodic cells that are absent in quasi-2D or 3D structures.
 However, as the chain-chain distance is increased, these Cs-derived states are found at higher energies (Fig.~S1).